-At WPI, we want to attract students and faculty members who want to be inventors.
+At WPI, we know that most inventions come from the engineers and scientists of the world.
+Of course, we want to attract students and faculty members who want to be inventors.
 But we want more for them, too.
 We want them to understand the innovation process so they can turn their inventions into businesses.
-That is why we developed the ENTREPRENEURS COLLABORATIVE.
+That is why we developed the COLLABORATIVE FOR ENTREPREENURSHIP & INNOVATION.

-The Entrepreneurs Collaborative is part of the Collaborative for Entrepreneurship and Innovation (CEI) at WPI, which is located in the Department of Management.
-The Entrepreneurs Collaborative coordinates the minor in Entrepreneurship and other opportunities for undergraduate and graduate students within WPI.
+The Collaborative for Entrepreneurship and Innovation (CEI) at WPI is part of the Department of Management.
+It coordinates opportunities for undergraduate and graduate students within WPI, such as the WPI chapter of the international organization, Collegiate Entrepreneurs Organization (CEO), and is available for consultation on Intellectual Property issues and concerns that students and faculty members might have related to projects.
 The other major component of the CEI, the WPI VENTURE FORUM, coordinates the outreach opportunities for WPI students and faculty members, as well as those outside of WPI.

-Everything we do in the Entrepreneurs Collaborative is consistent with the mission and goals of the CEI, which you will find below.
+Everything we do in the CEI is driven by our mission and goals, which you will find below.
 That is because we are providing our students with an integrated experience that will help them become the very best entrepreneurs in the world.